You already have a head start

 4. Inquire about employer-sponsored MRI training partnerships (Tesla MR works with employers on apprenticeship and sponsored training programs)

-Even without reimbursement, Tesla MR’s $6,450 tuition is a fraction of what associate degree programs charge.
+Even without reimbursement, Tesla MR’s tuition starting at $11,000 is a fraction of what associate degree programs charge.
 The return on that investment, based on the salary increase alone, is typically realized within the first two months of MRI employment.

 Tesla MR Institute program details